About Us Contact Shop

 How I Got Rid of the Discouragement

-I remember feeling so frustrated at myself that I couldn’t be like one of those people that always seem to have a perfect house.
+I remember feeling so frustrated at myself that I couldn’t be like one of those people who always seem to have the perfect home.

-You know, the person where you come over and they’re like, “I’m sorry my house is a mess!”
-And you look behind them and see an immaculate room (almost as bad as those people who can draw and tell you that their art is trash when it’s basically a masterpiece).
+You know, the person where you come over and they say, “I’m sorry my house is a mess!”
+And you look behind them and see an immaculately clean room.

 But then, I saw something that helped change my perspective.
 Two things actually.

-There was a post, I believe, that I saw on Instagram where someone was talking about how keeping a clean home was a daily thing for them.
+There was a post where someone was talking about how keeping a clean home was a daily thing for them.
 And to me, these people had the perfect home.
-A home that never got messy because they had the perfect habits.
+A home that looked like it never got messy because they had the perfect habits.

-And the second thing (also hailing from the internet 😅) was a meme (I know, I’m super sophisticated) that was basically saying how it felt like a never ending chore to keep the home clean.
-That once you cleaned it, it was suddenly messy again.
+And the second thing, also hailing from the internet, was a meme that was basically saying how it felt like a never ending chore to keep the home clean.
+That once you cleaned it, it was suddenly a mess again.

-This one has really helped me see things differently.
+This one has really helped me to see things differently.

-So what I learned was, hey, if it’s under 60 seconds, just go for it.
+So what I learned was that if it’s under 60 seconds, then just go for it.
 Do it fast and finish it.
 That way, when you accomplish these small things, you have more time for the big and important things in life.

 I was listening to this woman’s video and she talked about how once she stopped having the mindset that cleaning was a hassle and an annoying chore to do, it suddenly became so much easier.
 Instead of complaining that it was frustrating, she just started looking at cleaning as a part of life.
-Just something you do like eating or sleeping or taking a shower.
+Just something you do like eating, sleeping, or taking a shower.

 Time Block